Wildlife Management Area Overview

 Collins Landing WMA offers recreational activities such as hunting, trapping, and bird watching.
 This location along the St. Lawrence River is a great area for bird watching.
 Many different species have been seen in the area including: common tern, American bittern, and the bald eagle.

-General restrictions for WMA's can be found in Title 6, NYCRR, Part 51, Section 51.1 through 51.6.
+General restrictions on WMA's can be found in the Title 6, NYCRR, Part 51, Section 51.1 through 51.6 (link leaves DEC website.)
 The use of snowmobiles and all terrain vehicles is prohibited on the WMA by posted notice.

 For more information, contact: